 In a Nutshell:

-A good value for Hilton hotel fans, the Honors Surpass card makes it easy to quickly earn free nights by offering a substantial introductory offer and an ample point bonus on U.S. gas station, U.S restaurant, U.S. supermarket and Hilton hotel purchases and it also comes with a substantial welcome bonus.
+A good value for Hilton hotel fans, the Honors Surpass card makes it easy to quickly earn free nights with an ample point bonus on U.S. gas station, U.S restaurant, U.S. supermarket and Hilton hotel purchases and it also comes with a substantial welcome bonus.

-Earn 130,000 Hilton Honors points and one Free Night Reward after you spend $2,000 in the first three months of card membership
+Earn 130,000 Hilton Honors points after you spend $3,000 in the first six months of card membership

 American Express Customer Service Ratings

-Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free night reward each year you spend $15,000, 5th night free, free room upgrades, 10 free Priority Pass lounge passes, no foreign transaction fee (See rates and fees), baggage insurance, purchase protection, entertainment access
+Other Notable Features: Automatic gold status, Diamond status each year you spend $40,000, 25% bonus on Honors base points, free night reward each year you spend $15,000, 5th night free, free room upgrades, no foreign transaction fee (see rates and fees), purchase protection, entertainment access